Franks: Constantine as sole emperor and his heirs (323-363)

-Late fourth century (350–400)

 In 350 Magnentius, described by contemporaries as someone having Frankish and Saxon ancestry, became a rebel emperor.
 He killed Constans I, and took control of much of the western empire, battling the brother of Constans, Constantius II for control.
 During his revolt, which lasted until 353, the Rhine borders were undermanned and barbarians were able to enter Gaul.
 At the Battle of Mursa Major Roman soldiers, including many with Frankish and Saxon backgrounds, fought each other, further weakening Rome's ability to defend itself.
 Magnentius finally died in Lyon in 353.
 Silvanus, one of his main commanders, who had defected to Constantius, and also had Frankish ancestry, was given the task of rebuilding defences in Gaul.
 However, being accused of plotting to become emperor, he decided to really make an attempt in 355 and was killed soon afterwards.

 In the spring of 358 the Salian Franks were described under that name for the only time in written history, and important new agreements were made between Franks and Romans.
 Julian the Apostate commanding Roman forces in Gaul, and not yet an emperor, made a rapid attack against both the Salians and the Chamavi, who were both making inroads within Roman territory around the Rhine-Meuse delta.
 The reason for this was primarily that he needed to ensure the arrival of 600 grain carrying ships coming up the rivers from Britain, and he preferred not to simply pay the tribes off, as previous administrators had been doing.
 Similar accounts are given by Julian himself in his letter to the Athenians, Ammianus Marcellinus who served under him, Libanius who wrote his funeral oration, and the later Greek historians Eunapius and Zosimus.
 He first confronted the people who Ammianus called "Franks who are customarily called Salians".
 Julian says he received the submission of part of the Salian tribe, but does not call them Franks.
 Zosimus says the Salians were descended from the Franks.

 According to Eunapius the Salians were allowed by Julian to holds lands which they had not fought for.
-Ammianus indicates that they had been settling in Texandria which modern scholars believe was lightly populated.
-However, Zosimus explains that they had been settled on the large island of Batavia in the delta, until recent raiding by the Saxons who Zosimus called the "Quadi".
-This island, he said, had once been Roman controlled, but more recently it was Salian held.
-Zosimus also reports that the Salians had previously lived outside the empire, and had in the past been forced by the Saxons to move to Batavia, within the empire.
-(Historians speculate that they may have been permitted by the Romans to settle in Texandria since 342.)
+Ammianus indicates that they had been settling in Roman Texandria, south of the delta, which modern scholars believe was lightly populated at this time.
+However, Zosimus explains that they had previously been settled on the large island of Batavia in the delta, until an invasion by a people who Zosimus called the "Quadi", and described as "Saxons".
+Zosimus also reports that before settling in Batavia, which had once been Roman ruled, the Salians had previously lived outside the empire and similarly been forced by Saxons to move.
+Historians speculate that they may have been given permission by the Romans to settle in Texandria already in 342.